-Stephen's principal expertise is in the field of commercial maritime (shipping) law, although his interests also extend beyond this to the broader field of international commercial law and company law and partnership law.
-He retains a residual interest in legal history, particularly colonial legal history, the focus of his graduate work at masters and doctoral level.
+Stephen's primary expertise is in the field of commercial maritime (shipping) law, although his interests also extend within the broader fields of international commercial law and company law and partnership law.
+He also retains a residual interest in legal history, particularly colonial legal history, the focus of his graduate work.

-In the company law field, Stephen is principal editor and author of Charlesworth's Company Law 18th ed (Thomson/Sweet & Maxwell, 2010).
-He was a contributing author to the 17th edition of this work.
-Stephen is also a contributing author of Palmer's Company Law Annotated Guide to the Companies Act 2006 (Thomson/Sweet & Maxwell, 2007).
-He has, moreover, been for more than ten years an editor of Palmer's Company Law (Thomson/Sweet & Maxwell), which provides comprehensive coverage in the field of UK company law.
+In the company law field, Stephen is principal editor and author of Charlesworth's Company Law 18th ed (Thomson Reuters/Sweet & Maxwell, 2010).
+He was also a contributing author to the 17th edition of this work.
+Stephen is also a contributing author of Palmer's Company Law Annotated Guide to the Companies Act 2006 (Thomson Reuters/Sweet & Maxwell, 2007) and has been an editor of Palmer's Company Law (Thomson Reuters/Sweet & Maxwell) for nearly two decades.

 Stephen speaks regularly at international and regional conferences and colloquia, in recent years in Beijing, Dalian, Hong Kong, Seoul, Shanghai, Sydney, and Tokyo, and in Aberdeen, Athens, Bergen, Copenhagen, Hamburg, Oslo, Rotterdam, and Stockholm.
 He is a member of the Maritime Law Association of Singapore (MLAS) and the British Maritime Law Association (BMLA) and is a Supporting Member of the London Maritime Arbitrators Association (LMAA).
 He also acts from time to time as a consultant.

 1. Marsden and Gault on Collisions at Sea 14th ed (Thomson/Sweet & Maxwell, 2016), ISBN 97804140445750, 1150pp (with Simon Gault, Steven Hazelwood and others)